Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications.md

 {{% /notice %}}

-The idea is actually pretty simple, encapsulate everything about a particular "state" into an object which can transition to other states in response to certain events.
+The idea is actually pretty simple, encapsulate everything about a particular "state" into an object which can respond to events and trigger transitions to other states.

 In code the state pattern looks something like this: